Blog

 This efficiency gap becomes an important consideration when you’re planning salary increases, competing for talent, or trying to give meaningful raises that actually impact your employees’ lives.

 Looking at these major European economies, some interesting patterns emerge.
 The UK consistently offers the best value proposition.
-It provides both the lowest employer costs and highest employee take-home pay among these five markets.
+It provides both the lowest employer costs and the highest employee take-home pay among these five markets.
 Meanwhile, France and Italy present a double challenge: high costs for employers paired with lower net pay for employees.

 Perhaps the most important takeaway is how employer costs don’t always translate to employee benefits.
 France has the highest employment costs but ranks middle-of-the-pack for employee net pay, while the UK delivers the best employee outcomes at the lowest employer cost.

-Ready for the complete picture?
-Our 2025 European Employment Costs eBook covers all 36 European countries with surprising findings like Denmark's unexpectedly low employer costs, Bulgaria's top employee take-home pay, and countries where hiring becomes more efficient at higher salaries.
+Our 2025 European Employment Costs eBook covers all 36 European countries with surprising findings like Denmark’s unexpectedly low employer costs, Bulgaria’s top employee take-home pay, and countries where hiring becomes more efficient at higher salaries.

 The making available of information to you on this site by Boundless shall not create a legal, confidential or other relationship between you and Boundless and does not constitute the provision of legal, tax, commercial or other professional advice by Boundless.
 You acknowledge and agree that any information on this site has not been prepared with your specific circumstances in mind, may not be suitable for use in your business, and does not constitute advice intended for reliance.
 You assume all risk and liability that may result from any such reliance on the information and you should seek independent advice from a lawyer or tax professional in the relevant jurisdiction(s) before doing so.